Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - annual reports;

 - annual accounts, including report of the statutory auditor; and

 - information on real estate owned by the company.

 In relation to listed companies, certain additional information is publicly available:

-- information on the main shareholders (generally those that own 5% or more, although the articles of association may provide lower thresholds) in the target;
+- information on the main shareholders (generally those that own 5% or more, although the articles of association may provide lower thresholds) of the target;

 - shareholding disclosures and dealings in securities by persons assuming managerial responsibilities within the company (eg, directors of such company and persons closely associated with them); and